 - Reading places may not be reserved, but up to four books (except Overnight Loan books) or journal volumes may be reserved for three days if a completed reservation slip is left in them.
 These are distributed throughout the Library.
 Remove all notebooks, papers and personal belongings each day.
 The Library cannot accept responsibility for loss or damage of personal property.

 Security alarm and CCTV monitors

-An electro-magnetic security system is in operation in the Balfour Library, with sensors by the exit.
-An alarm will sound if a book or journal is attempted to be removed from the library without being desensitised appropriately.
+An RFID security system is in operation in the Balfour Library, with sensors by the exit.
+An alarm will sound if a book or journal is attempted to be removed from the Library without being desensitised appropriately.

 If the alarm sounds upon your exit, and you are in the Library out of hours, please check that you don't have any Library stock on you.
 If not, walk back and away from the sensors, and try again.